wojciech-kulik/watchos-localization-issue/README.md

 ### Actual results

 - Labels in the widget configuration use fallback value.
-In this case: "[FILE DEFAULT]"
+In this case: `[FILE DEFAULT]`
 - Xcode marks the string as unused, even though it is used in the widget configuration.

 ### Expected results

-- Labels in the widget configuration should display the correct text from WidgetLocalizable.xcstrings file.
+- Labels in the widget configuration should display the correct text from `WidgetLocalizable.xcstrings` file.
 - Xcode should recognize the string as used and not mark it as unused.

 ### Environment